Preetom1905011/BotBracket-Server/README.md

 # BotBracket
 This is my First Project using MERN Stack.
-This is the Backend Part.
+This is the FrontEnd Part.
 Check out the website here: https://botbracketcrr.netlify.app/

 ## To make Robot Fights Easier to Manage